InteractionDesignFoundation/handbook/guides/credentials.md

 ## Question: Where can I find the security document which contains the credentials?

 All credentials including site logins, server credentials, API credentials etc. are stored on LastPass.
-If you don't have a LastPass account, please send an email to hello@interaction-design.org with the subject line "Please give me access to the password manager" containing:
+If you don't have a LastPass account, please email to `hello@interaction-design.org` with the subject line "Please give me access to the password manager" containing:

 - which site login(s) or credentials you need to have access
 - your first name and last name (if they are not immediately visible with your email address)